-EdSystems and ICCB convened a stakeholder Advisory Committee of secondary, postsecondary, and private sector representatives to vet the Model Program of Study recommendations.
-A smaller working group further convened to identify key competencies for the targeted early college courses currently lacking current statewide articulation.
+To support implementation of the model programs of study, a working group of the Advisory Committee identified key competencies for the identified early college courses that lack statewide articulation.
 In architecture, construction, and energy, these courses are Construction Trades I & II, and Introduction to Computer Aided Drafting (CAD).